freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/linux/basic-linux-commands/index.md

  11. **less** - view file content
 - Use `less filename.txt` to view contents of a file and navigate through them.
 By default, less will go through the file page by page.

+ 12. **kill** - kills the process
+- Used to kill any suspended or ongoing process or process group using the PID number.